PRC, CHED align BLEPT with new curriculum

-The Professional Regulation Commission (PRC) and the Commission on Higher Education (CHED) signed a joint memorandum circular (JMC) to align the Board Licensure Examination for Professional Teachers (BLEPT) with the teacher education curriculum.
+The Professional Regulation Commission (PRC) and the Commission on Higher Education (CHED) signed a joint memorandum circular to align the Board Licensure Examination for Professional Teachers (BLEPT) with the current CHED Teacher Education Curriculum, set to take effect in September 2025.

 During the signing ceremony at Malacañan Palace, President Ferdinand R. Marcos Jr. emphasized the importance of equipping teachers with necessary skills and tools.